cjdbarlow/bedside-notebook/anaesthesia/regional/supraclav.md

 * Place probe parasagitally in supraclavicular fossa
 * **Identify brachial plexus**
 	* Superoanterior to SCA
-	Pleura and 1st rib should be identifible deep to SCA.
+	Pleura and 1st rib should be identifiable deep to SCA.
 	* Between scalenus anterior and scalenus medius
 	* Deep to omohyoid
 * Note presence of dorsal scapular artery superficial to brachial plexus